FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/oauth-tab-of-application.png" alt="Configuring the FusionAuth application for the flask portal." class="img-fluid" figure=false %}

+## Setting up FusionAuth using a Kickstart file

+Instead of manually setting up FusionAuth above, you can also use Kickstart.
+This lets you get going quickly if you have a fresh installation of FusionAuth.
+Learn more about how to use Kickstart here [https://fusionauth.io/docs/v1/tech/installation-guide/kickstart/](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart/).
+Here's an example Kickstart file [https://github.com/FusionAuth/fusionauth-example-kickstart/blob/matt/kickstart-python/example-apps/python-flask-registration-forms.json](https://github.com/FusionAuth/fusionauth-example-kickstart/blob/matt/kickstart-python/example-apps/python-flask-registration-forms.json) which sets up FusionAuth for this tutorial.

 ## Setting up the python virtual environment

 Make a directory for this codebase.
 You could call it something flashy, but I'm going to create one called `flask`.
 Once created, `cd` into it, as that is where you'll create the entire portal application.
 To set up your virtual environment in this tutorial, you're going to use `venv`: `python3 -m venv venv`.
 This will let us install libraries locally.